AlexandrovLab/EnsembleVariantCallingPipeline/README.md

 # EnsembleVaraintCallingPipeline
-Built in 2019, updated version of the previous Consensus Variant Calling pipeline
+Built in December 2019, updated version of the previous Consensus Variant Calling pipeline